|

 • Oven-safe loaf pan

-• Nutmeg – freshly ground works best!
+• Nutmeg – Freshly ground works best; pre-ground is fine but less aromatic.

 How to Buy Zucchini